terry-richards/jit-developer/README.md

 ## Cleanup

-Run the following to clean up all resources created in this tutorial:
+Run the following to clean up all terraform-managed resources created in this tutorial:

 ```bash
 source setenv && terraform destroy --auto-approve \